What do you do?

 Growing up, did you always dream that you would be doing what you’re doing now?

 No!
 I thought I would be a PR Girl Boss.
 I studied Communications at University and thought success was a killer suit and massive salary.
-I now realise, thanks to having a family and following my heart, that I define success on my own terms.
+I now realize, thanks to having a family and following my heart, that I define success on my own terms.

 What made you decide to “go for it” in terms of your career goals/ambitions?

 Something inside me always said I’d have my own business but again I thought it would be a PR firm, because that’s what I studied for and only knew that world for 13+ years.
-However when I had my first son 5.5 years ago I discovered the world of online magazines, blogging and an incredible range of women all ‘going for it’ online.
-This inspired me that I could have a life I loved because I knew I had the skills, knowledge and ability to give it a go.
+However, when I had my first son 5.5 years ago I discovered the world of online magazines, blogging and an incredible range of women all ‘going for it’ online.
+This inspired me that I could have a life I loved because I knew I had the skills, knowledge, and ability to give it a go.
 I just needed to find the sweet spot between my passions and values with my skills and experience.

 Did you face adversity?
 How did you overcome that?

 I’m very fortunate that I haven’t faced any significant personal adversities (e.g. a family death, marriage split or unemployment etc…) however I believe we all have our own versions/levels of adversity and it’s how we cope with that which builds our resilience.
 With that in mind, I’d have to say starting and investing money in a business that didn’t get off the ground was extremely hard for me.
 I questioned my ‘purpose’ and whether or not I had what it takes to be a small business owner/operator.
 Can I provide what other people need and be of great service?
 I questioned it all, but the Universe kept tapping me on the shoulder with little reminders that I couldn’t give up on a dream of establishing a service orientated and passion-fueled business just because I failed at my first venture.
 So I had to dig deep and discover what it was that I really wanted to offer the world.
 How could I be of greatest service to women?
 I wrote in my journal regularly, I meditated and I talked to other Mums.
 What do they want and need?
 What did I want and need?
-Looking back at this situation I realise I needed to go through this internal evaluation in order to really uncover the work I needed to do.
+Looking back at this situation I realize I needed to go through this internal evaluation in order to really uncover the work I needed to do.
 In other words, I believe everything happens for a reason.

 A lot of women have these big goals & big ideas that they’d like to bring to life, what advice would you give them in terms of how they can make that happen?

 The best advice I’ve resonated with is Simon Sinek’s book ‘Start with why’.
 WHY are you doing what you’re doing?
 WHY do you get out of bed in the morning to take steps to achieve those goals?
-If you’re only in it for the money than the novelty will wear thin very quickly, however if you’re offering a service/product from a deeper place of love and purpose then you can’t go wrong.
-Believe in yourself and what you’re doing and the rest will fall in to place.
+If you’re only in it for the money than the novelty will wear thin very quickly, however, if you’re offering a service/product from a deeper place of love and purpose then you can’t go wrong.
+Believe in yourself and what you’re doing and the rest will fall into place.
 Oh and take action!
 You can’t dream about it.
 You have to just dive in!

 What’s the biggest regret you have when it comes to your blog/shop/business?